BradJonesLLC/docker-nginx-letsencrypt/README.md

 # Dockerized Nginx with Let's Encrypt

-This container provides an Nginx application with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) once a week.
+This container provides an Nginx application with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) and Nginx gracefully restarted.

 ## Usage